 reportgenerator -reports:tests/**/coverage.cobertura.xml -targetdir:Report -reporttypes:HtmlInline_AzurePipelines;Cobertura

-Now let's integrate the tests and the code coverage on the build system (Azure Pipeline).
-Here's the YAML file that describes the build steps:
+Now let's integrate tests and code coverage into the build pipeline.
+Below is the YAML file describing the build steps:

 variables: